-- 5. a NOTAM, (Notice to Airmen), as defined in subsection 101.01(1) of the Canadian Aviation Regulations - 6. a security threat; - airport operation issues; - a medical emergency; - 9. a collision with wildlife; - 10. a labour disruption within the carrier or within an essential service provider such as an airport or an air navigation service provider; - 11. a manufacturing defect in an aircraft that reduces the safety of passengers and that was identified by the manufacturer of the aircraft concerned, or by a competent authority; and - 12. an order or instruction from an official of a state or a law enforcement agency or from a person responsible for airport security. - 4) Communication with passengers delay or cancellation outside the carrier's control - a) Carrier will communicate with passengers in accordance with the provisions of Rule 97, Communication of information cancellation, delay, tarmac delay or denial of boarding. - 5) Alternate arrangements delay or cancellation outside the carrier's control - a) In case of a delay of three hours or more, if the passenger desires, or a flight cancellation, the carrier will provide alternate travel arrangements free of charge to ensure that passengers complete their itinerary as soon as feasible:
+- 5. a NOTAM, (Notice to Airmen), as defined in subsection 101.01(1) of the Canadian Aviation Regulations - 6. a security threat; - 7. airport operation issues; - 8. a medical emergency; - 9. a collision with wildlife; - 10. a labour disruption within the carrier or within an essential service provider such as an airport or an air navigation service provider; - 11. a manufacturing defect in an aircraft that reduces the safety of passengers and that was identified by the manufacturer of the aircraft concerned, or by a competent authority; and - 12. an order or instruction from an official of a state or a law enforcement agency or from a person responsible for airport security. - 4) Communication with passengers delay or cancellation outside the carrier's control - a) Carrier will communicate with passengers in accordance with the provisions of Rule 97, Communication of information cancellation, delay, tarmac delay or denial of boarding. - 5) Alternate arrangements delay or cancellation outside the carrier's control - a) In case of a delay of three hours or more, if the passenger desires, or a flight cancellation, the carrier will provide alternate travel arrangements free of charge to ensure that passengers complete their itinerary as soon as feasible. - b) If a flight is cancelled, or once a flight delay has reached three hours, the carrier will provide to the passenger, free of charge, a confirmed reservation on the next available flight that is operated by the carrier, or a carrier with which they have a commercial agreement, travelling on any reasonable air route from the airport at which the passenger is located to the destination that is indicated on the passenger's original ticket and departs within 48 hours after the departure time that is indicated on that ticket. - c) If the carrier cannot provide a confirmed reservation in accordance with (b) above, the carrier will, at the passenger's choice: - 1. provide a refund for any unused portion of the ticket; or, - 2. make the following alternate travel arrangements, free of charge:

-a confirmed reservation for the next available flight that is operated by the original carrier, or a carrier with which the original carrier has a commercial agreement, and is travelling on any reasonable air route from the same airport to the destination that is indicated on the passenger's original ticket.
+a. a confirmed reservation for the next available flight that is operated by the original carrier, or a carrier with which the original carrier has a commercial agreement, and is travelling on any reasonable air route from the airport at which the passenger is located to the destination that is indicated on the passenger's original ticket.